 Stephanie Savoni is counsel to Hicks Morley in its Toronto office, and has been working in the field of workplace safety and insurance law for over 21 years.
 Her practice has been dedicated exclusively to representing employers in workplace safety and insurance law matters for the past 18 years.

 Ontario Human Rights Commission Strategic Plan and the Right to Read

 On January 17, 2023, the Ontario Human Rights Commission (OHRC) released a new strategic plan for 2023 to 2025, entitled Human Rights First: A plan for belonging in Ontario.
 It centres around five priorities which include Indigenous reconciliation, the criminal justice system and the education system.
 In this School Board Update, we focus on the OHRC’s priorities with respect to the education system.

 Beyond COVID-19: 2022 Year in Review – Cases and Legislation of Note

 Employers and human resource professionals will undoubtedly remember 2022 as another year shaped by the pandemic.

-But…there were also legal developments in 2021 that were not related to COVID-19.
-In this FTR Now, we look at some of the year’s notable “non-pandemic” cases and legislative developments of interest.
+But…there were also legal developments in 2022 that were not related to COVID-19.
+In this FTR Now, we look at some of the past year’s notable “non-pandemic” cases and legislative developments.